nescalas/nescala-2023-planning/README.md

 **Important:** this is a public repo, visible to the world.
 We don't have a ton of secret information, but anything of the sort absolutely does not belong here!
 Serious secrets (especially credentials and double-especially the bank and legal credentials) should be shared only via LastPass.

+The [Master Checklist](master-checklist.md) is a high-level overview of the schedule for the year.
+Specific items should become Issues in this repo.

 We have a number of other resources, including:

 - [Repo for the NE Scala website](https://github.com/nescalas/nescalas.github.io)